neuml/txtai/docs/api/configuration.md

   content: true
 ```

-Two top level settings are available to control where indexes are saved and if an index is a read-only index.
+Three top level settings are available to control where indexes are saved and if an index is a read-only index.

 ### path
 ```yaml